 It’s not clear why Hadrian decided to use Agrippa’s original inscription.
 However, it’s been noted that Hadrian had a practice of dedicating buildings and monuments he restored to the original dedicators.
 It’s not a stretch then to assume that the inscription is a nod to the original builder and the structure that was initially there.

-Pantheon is an architectural wonder
+The Pantheon is an architectural wonder

 One of the essential facts about the Pantheon in Rome is that it is an architectural wonder.
 It consists of two main parts – the entrance based on a classical Greek presentation and the central rotunda in Roman style.
+It also has the largest unreinforced concrete dome in the world, which has awed people for centuries.

 The rotunda was built with brick and concrete with relieving arches built into the 6 metres (almost 20 feet) thick walls.
 The most astonishing feature of the Pantheon is its giant dome.
 It is the largest unsupported dome in the world, measuring 43 metres (142 feet) in diameter.
 That is also the same height as the dome, meaning it is a perfect sphere.
 It’s the mathematical design and simple geometry that wow to this day.

 In the centre lies the oculus, meaning eye in Latin.
 This 8 metres (26 feet) wide opening distributes the weight of the dome and is the only source of light inside.
-The oculus isn’t’ covered, so when it rains, the water lands on the gently sloping floor where 22 well-hidden holes help drain the water.
+The oculus isn’t’ covered, so when it rains, the water lands on the gently sloping floor, where 22 well-hidden holes help drain the water.

 Also impressive are the bronze doors leading inside.
-The doors, measuring over 6 meters (20 feet) in height, are ancient, but not original.
+The doors, measuring over 6 meters (20 feet) in height, are ancient but not original.
 Even so, they are still imposing.

 It looked different in ancient times